Bueng Kan: 4 Awesome Things To Do

 By nightfall, the promenade becomes brimming with street vendors and crowded with hungry patrons – mostly local families that set-up picnic-style dinners.
 Demand definitely outweighs supply here, so expect to wait longer than usual for your food – albeit, the food is worth the wait!

 If you do end up going to the market, be sure to stop by the meatball hawker (it’ll be the busiest vendor).
 After traveling all over Thailand, these are by far the best meatballs we’ve had.
 They serve an array of pork, beef, and fish meatball dishes – prices are set at 5 or 10 baht each.

 If meatballs aren’t your thing, don’t stress.
 There’s a variety of freshly-made food available – from duck rice to crispy roti to oyster omelettes.
-As for the quality of the food, all we can say is: everything we ate, was delicious.
+As for the quality of the food, all we can say is that everything we ate, was delicious.
 Price wise, the food was cheaper than in Nong Khai.

 With Buddhism being the main religion in Isaan (99% of the population), it’s no wonder that the region is teeming with architecturally complex temples.

 In Bueng Kan, Wat Pho Chai Nimit offers travelers the chance to see a different side of temple life.
-At first glance, its surroundings aren’t as stunning as other temples in the region, but the happiness blooming from within the monks here, is infectious.
+At first glance, its surroundings aren’t as stunning as other temples in the region, but the happiness blooming from within the monks here, is quite infectious.

 To balance out the energy and childhood essence of the young monks, Wat Pho Chai Nimit is nestled in a village amongst unperturbed natural surroundings.
-And the relative silence of nature, softens the warm-hearted laughter of the monks.
+And the relative silence of nature, softens the warm-hearted laughter of the playful monks.